 Pets are awesome.
-Some are fluffy and others are scaly.
-Some are humongous while others are tiny.
-Some are joyful while others prefer to sleep all day in a dark corner all by themselves.
+Some are fluffy, and others are scaly.
+Some are humongous, while others are tiny.
+Some are joyful, while others prefer to sleep all day in a dark corner all by themselves.
 All of them are a friend to someone.
+Contact us to learn more about london flat to rent

 A ‘friend’… That’s one of the most powerful words someone can say in a city as large as London.
 It is even more powerful when said with meaning about someone or something that cares about you on every day of every month of every tear.